akaraspt/coffee_beans_acidity/README.md

-# Estimating Acidity from Roasted Coffee Beans Images UsingEfficientNet
+# Estimating Acidity from Roasted Coffee Beans Images Using EfficientNet

 Code for the model in the paper XXX.